 The engagement RPM is set using wave springs within the z-Start Pro clutch.
-There are three engagement RPM settings: low, medium and high.
-The low engagement RPM setting begins to engage the clutch at or just below a normal engine idle speed.
-The medium engagement RPM begins to engage the clutch just above a normal engine idle speed.
-The high engagement RPM begins to engage the clutch several hundred RPMs above a normal idle speed.
+There are two engagement speed settings: medium and high.
+The medium engagement setting begins to engage the clutch just above a normal engine idle speed.
+The high engagement setting begins to engage the clutch several hundred RPMs above a normal idle speed.